The Critical Node Game: Computational Experiments

 \subsection{Real-world Cloud Network}

-We instantiate the \gls{CNG} on a real-world anonymized dataset from Ericsson containing traffic snapshots from a cloud-native application network.
-Specifically, we consider $10$ snapshots of the same network collected at different times (i.e., each $1$ minute), and we perform our tests on each of the snapshots.
-The network is a cluster node running a set of cloud services (e.g., containers registry, logging, database mediator, key management, load balancer, DNS, LDAP, SNMP, and SCTP services).
-In addition, there are $3$ management hosts (e.g., Kubernetes K8S), and $16$ servers providing customer resources.
-In total, this cloud network powers $|V|=656$ separate resources (e.g., storage, virtual servers).
+We instantiate the \gls{CNG} on a real-world anonymized dataset from Ericsson \citep{boukhtouta_cloud_2022} containing traffic snapshots from a cloud-native application network.
+Specifically, we consider $10$ snapshots of the same network collected at different times (\ie, each $1$ minute), and we perform our tests on each of the snapshots.
+The network is a cluster node running a set of cloud services (\eg, containers registry, logging, database mediator, key management, load balancer, DNS, LDAP, SNMP, and SCTP services).
+In addition, there are $3$ management hosts (\eg, Kubernetes K8S), and $16$ servers providing customer resources.
+This cloud network powers $|V|=656$ separate resources (\eg, storage, virtual servers).
+We refer the reader to \citep{boukhtouta_cloud_2022} for additional information concerning the data source and the underlying cloud network.
 We assign the parameters $p^d_i$ and $p^a_i$ by summing up the total traffic transiting through node $i$.
 Similarly, we derive the nodes' weights $d_i$ and $a_i$ as $\log_2(p^d_i)$.
-We modify the defender's $p^d_i$ and $d_i$ to reflect the node's nature, i.e., we increase them if they are associated with critical infrastructures, such as a router.
-Similarly, we modify the attacker's profits $p^a_i$ and weights $a_i$ to partially reflect the attacker's knowledge of the nature of the node, i.e., an increased cost on $i$ may signal that the attacker is more confident that the security mechanisms at node $i$ is difficult to penetrate.
+We modify the defender's $p^d_i$ and $d_i$ to reflect the node's nature, \ie, we increase them if they are associated with critical infrastructures, such as management nodes (\eg, K8S master node, DNS service discovery or service mesh routing) and vital nodes for the cloud network.
+As a result of this latter altering procedure, we remark that the final weights' magnitude might not be correlated with the total traffic of management nodes.
+Similarly, we modify the attacker's profits $p^a_i$ and weights $a_i$ to partially reflect the attacker's knowledge of the nature of the node, \ie, an increased cost on $i$ may signal that the attacker is more confident that the security mechanisms at node $i$ is difficult to penetrate.